Yahshemi/SN-Notes/sn_needit_notes_readme .md

 In the Select Application dialog, click the link to the new application to open it for editing in Studio.

+## Tables

+After creating an application in Studio, the next step is to start the development work.
+Typically, but not required, the first application files to be developed are the application tables.
+For each application table, a decision must be made on whether or not to extend an existing table.

+###### Extend a Table
+Extending an existing ServiceNow table means the new table inherits the parent table's columns as well as its business logic.
+The most commonly extended table is the Task table.

+Follow these steps to view the columns in a table:

+- In the main ServiceNow Browser window, use the Application Navigator to open System Definition > Tables.
+- Click a table in the list, such as Task, to open it for viewing.
+- Scroll to the Columns section and examine the table's columns.
+- Follow these steps to view the database schema for a table:

+Scroll to the Related Links section and select the Show Schema Map link.
+Examine the schema to see the relationships between the selected table and other tables in the database.

+Follow these steps to view the business logic for a table:

+- In the main ServiceNow browser window, enter task.list in the Application Navigator Filter navigator field to open the list of records for the Task table.
+- Click a table record to open it for editing.
+- Click the Additional actions menu (Additional actions menu) and select the Configure > All menu item.
+- Select each of the tabs to examine the existing business logic for the table.

+Create a Table Without Extending Another Table Creating a table without extending an existing table means that the application developer has complete control over the table's columns and business logic.
+This type of table is often used for tables containing reference/lookup data.
+For example, a flight tracking application may have a table that contains airport locations and airport codes.

+ServiceNow adds 6 fields to all tables, including those that do not extend an existing table:

+- Created by
+- Created
+- Sys ID
+- Updates
+- Updated by
+- Updated

+###### Deciding Whether to Extend a Table
+The decision of whether or not to extend an existing table depends on the requirements of the application.
+When deciding whether or not to extend a table, take the following into consideration:

+After the table development strategy is finalized, begin developing the application files in Studio.

 ## Contact